morpho-labs/morpho-gpt/documents/whitePaper/whitePaper.md

 # The Morpho Protocol

 This is a simplified introduction to the Morpho Protocol.
-We are currently working on a fully detailed Yellow Paper and hope to release it in 2022.
+We worked on a fully detailed Yellow Paper that was released in 2023.

 ## High-level description {#High-level description}